What are the 3 sweeping climatic zones of Spain?

 What is the elevation range for vineyards in Rioja?

-What are some specifics that differentiate it from the other subregions?
+What are some specifics that differentiate this subregion from the others?

-Rioja Oriental is the subregion lowest in altitude, which is located east of Logroño (Rioja's most important city).
+Rioja Oriental (Baja) is hotter+drier; it's also east of Logroño (Rioja's most important city).

 - Rioja Oriental receives a strong influence from the Mediterranean Sea, whereas Rioja Alta and Rioja Alavesa are influenced by the Atlantic Ocean;